kelu124/legacy/ImageProcessing/Readme.md

 ### Where to get images

-The images are available in the input folder `/home/ubuntu/ImageProcessing/Cloud9Tools/scanconversion/data`, in `csv` format.
-Images are present in scan converted format under the subfolder `scan_converted`  and `raw` images are available under the subfolder `raw`
+The images are available in the input folder `/home/ubuntu/*my_user_name*/ImageProcessing/scanconversion/data`, in `csv` format.

 ### To submit

-The output should be provided in scan converted format and stored in  `/home/ubuntu/ImageProcessing/output`
+The output should be provided in scan converted format and stored in  `/home/ubuntu/workspace/*my_user_name*/ImageProcessing/output`

-If you run the the `run()` method, then your code is compiled.
+You should provide a `run()` method.
+If you run the `run()` method, then your code gets the input image, process it and throws an output denoised image.

-When you run the `run_and_summit()`, your code is compiled, a script stress-tests it and the performance KPIs update a leaderboard on our website.
+The `main()` method triggers the `run()` method.
+On our side, a script stress-testsyour code and the performance KPIs update a leaderboard on our website.

 All code are opened to your contribution and improvement 😉